DSACMS/repo-scaffolder/README.md

 4. Make sure when answering the questions you use the existing folder/project name
 5. Raise pr into main

-### 3. Review your repository using Outbound Checklists
+### 3. Review your repository using outbound checklists
 Before releasing your project as open source, follow the [outbound checklists](#outbound-checklists) to review your repository.

 #### Metadata collection using code.json